Erfanmode/Brushless-DC-Motor-Control-using-Arduino/README.md

+# Brushless DC Motor PID Controller by Arduino Uno
-In this project, the course project of Applied Electronics at SUT, we control speed of a brushed DC motor using PID controller.
+In this project, the course project of Applied Electronics at SUT, we control speed of a brushless DC motor using PID controller.
 We use IR FC51 infrared sensor for getting speed feedback from propellers attached to the DC motor.

 ![{2D355AFF-39DF-425B-8C8F-669D0468A7CB}](https://github.com/user-attachments/assets/95526af3-c7f4-4021-9374-ed07e63f4345)